3D Impression du matériau SLS: Un guide complet pour la sélection des matériaux & Applications

 What Is 3D Printing SLS Material?

 3D printing SLS material refers to powdered materials designed for the Selective Laser Sintering process—where a high-power laser selectively melts and fuses powder particles into 3D shapes.
-Unlike FDM filaments or SLA resins, SLS materials are loose powders (typically 20–100 μm in particle size) that offer unique advantages: Pas besoin de structures de support (La poudre non insistante agit comme support), the ability to print complex geometries (Par exemple, structures en treillis, canaux internes), and excellent mechanical strength for functional parts.
+Unlike FDM filaments or SLA resins, SLS materials are loose powders (typically 20–100 μm in particle size) that offer unique advantages: pas besoin de structures de support (unsintered powder acts as support), the ability to print complex geometries (par ex., structures en treillis, canaux internes), and excellent mechanical strength for functional parts.

 5 Core Categories of 3D Printing SLS Materials